guotystanford/guotystanford.github.io/_pages/about.md

 I have extensive experience in **designing and conducting geomechanical experiments, developing AI-enabled data analysis tools, and translating laboratory observations into engineering insights** for **carbon storage, geothermal energy, and underground infrastructure**.
 My interdisciplinary background allows me to combine approaches from rock mechanics, geophysics, geology, and artificial intelligence to address scientific and engineering challenges related to the energy transition and climate change.

-I enjoy collaborating across disciplines to solve complex geotechnical challenges and am interested in opportunities in **geotechnical engineering, experimental geomechanics, and research scientist roles**.

 **Research Interests:** Rock Mechanics, Acoustic emission, AI4Rock Engineering, Carbon capture, utilization, and storage (CCUS)

 # Motivation and Vision